 Counseling for Adults:

-We guide and assist the client to resolve problems and create a strong sense of self as well as develop a balanced life: emotionally, professionally and socially.
+We guide and assist the client to resolve problems and create a strong sense of self as well as develop a balanced life: emotionally, professionally, and socially.
 Separation and individuation issues can be worked through so that the client can understand the difference between how they feel and how others make them feel.
-They have the ability to feel their own feelings, strengthen their ego and build their sense of self.
+They have the ability to feel their own feelings, strengthen their ego, and build their sense of self.

 Counseling for Couples (Pre-Marital and Marital):

 We help couples in all types of intimate relationships to develop better communication, in order to strengthen their bond and gain a better understanding of one another.
-We help them to understand and respect their differences in personality as well as integrating couple’s complementarity.
+We help them to understand and respect their differences in personality as well as integrating the couple’s complementarity.
 We also help them to learn to express feelings appropriately rather than through bursts of anger.
 We work to solve issues of infidelity.
-Couples also come to solve conflicts involving child rearing and family blending.
+Couples also come to solve conflicts involving child-rearing and family blending.